Advertisement

 “I don’t believe this.”

-Dick Van Dyke, who’s illustrious career spans over eight decades, has just become the oldest Daytime Emmy winner in history.
+Dick Van Dyke, whose illustrious career spans over eight decades, is the oldest Daytime Emmy winner in history.
+On the eve of his 100th birthday, we look back on the screen legend.

-During the 2024 ceremony, Dick won Best Guest Performer in a Daytime Drama Series for his performance as amnesiac Timothy Robicheaux on Days of Our Lives.
+During the 2024 ceremony, Dick won Best Guest Performer in a Daytime Drama Series.
+He won for his performance as amnesiac Timothy Robicheaux on Days of Our Lives.

 “I don’t believe this.
 I feel like a spy from nighttime television,” he said in his acceptance speech.